replicatedhq/replicated-docs/docs/reference/custom-resource-application.md

 When an exact version is specified, the app manager will choose the matching major and minor version.

 ## requireMinimalRBACPrivileges
 When set to `true`, the app manager creates a namespace-scoped Role and RoleBinding, instead of the default cluster-scoped ClusterRole and ClusterRoleBinding.
-Setting this applies to all customers.
-To apply this on a per-customer basis, see [`supportsMinimalRBACPrivileges`](#supportsinimalrbacprivileges).
+Setting this flag applies to all customers.

 When installing with minimal role-based access control (RBAC), the app manager recognizes if the preflight checks fail due to insufficient privileges.
 For more information about RBAC, see [Namespace-scoped Access](../vendor/packaging-rbac/#namespace-scoped-access) in _Configuring Role-based Access Control_.